 I joined their program under a few conditions:

 Basically, I bought three covers with my money and provided reviews as unbiasedly as possible and Eight Sleep cuts me a check if people buy through my link.
 In a perfect world, I’d have no relationship with Eight Sleep, but this allowed me to provide free content while still keeping this channel alive.
-They’ve provided me with a $200 off discount code, but there’s nothing special with my discount specifically—it can be from thousands of other sites with a quick Google search.
+They’ve provided me with a $200 off discount code ($250 for the holidays), but there’s nothing special with my discount specifically—it can be from thousands of other sites with a quick Google search.
 I won’t be offended if you don’t use mine, but I always appreciate all my subscribers who do.